 But the 2019 world champion threw a brutal right hook to the state of the women's professional circuit and has no interest in emulating Adams' pathway after the Games this summer.

-World, European and Commonwealth champion Price requires just two victories to book her place in Japan where she will bid to put the final seal on her glittering amateur CV.
+The world, European and Commonwealth champion requires just two victories to book her place in Japan where she will bid to put the final seal on her glittering amateur CV.

 Price has no intentions of graduating to the professional game in its current form and says memories of Adams - who turned pro in in 2017 - winning flyweight golds in 2012 and 2016 are intensifying her hunger for glory.